POINT OF VIEW

 RPA can even help in identifying and contacting potential suppliers.
 This is done by searching companies that provide certain products – the bots having been set with specific conditions (cost, location, etc.) – and sending quotation requests if the supplier fits the criteria.
 Once a quote is received, the bots can review the documents and approve or decline that option.
 At relevant times in the process, the bots can alert humans for intervention, i.e., for exceptions to criteria, or for issues with the supplier’s correspondence/performance.

-To conclude, RPA can be used within the retail industry in a variety of beneficial ways.
+To conclude, Robotic Process Automation in retail can be utilised in a variety of beneficial ways.
 The applications go beyond those for general business, being specific for the industry with certain ways RPA could optimise the organisations based on their business needs.

 To find out how RPA can benefit your organisation contact Responsiv.